Local Order Average-Atom Interatomic Potentials: Local Order Average-Atom Potentials

 Under conditions of thermodynamic equilibrium, the functional form of $\Phi_{XY}(r; \cC)$ reflects the nature of bonding in the material and the thermodynamic constraints imposed by a statistical mechanics ensemble.
 We relate the probability of finding atoms of a given species at a given separation to the partial RDFs of the system (see \app{app:pcf} for the derivation).
 The result is

 where $g_{XY}(r_{ij})$ is the partial RDF between species $X$ and $Y$.
-In general, the RDF is defined in terms of a phase average evaluated over the relevant ensemble,\footnote{We provide a general definition here for arbitrary conditions, although in practice we will only consider cases where the RDF is evaluated under static conditions at 0~K.} such as the canonical ensemble \cite{tuckerman:2010}.
+In general, the RDF is defined in terms of a phase average evaluated over the relevant ensemble, such as the canonical ensemble \cite{tuckerman:2010}.
 This phase average is evaluated for \emph{one} specific species arrangement satisfying the concentration constraint in \eqn{eq:cxconstraint}.
 It can be obtained from a molecular simulation or experiment for a given system at a given temperature $T$.
-Thus the left-hand side of \eqn{eq:sxsyg} is the probability over all species arrangements for a \emph{single} geometric configuration $\cC$, whereas the right-hand side involves all geometric configurations with a \emph{single} species arrangement $\cS$.\footnote{This means that each atom is assigned a species, such that \eqn{eq:cxconstraint} is satisfied, and then the phase average is over all possible arrangements of these atoms.} The requirement that this equality holds is of the nature of an ergodic hypothesis.
+Thus the left-hand side of \eqn{eq:sxsyg} is the probability over all species arrangements for a \emph{single} geometric configuration $\cC$, whereas the right-hand side involves all geometric configurations with a \emph{single} species arrangement $\cS$.\footnote{This means that each atom is assigned a species, such that \eqn{eq:cxconstraint} is satisfied, and then the phase average is over all possible arrangements of these atoms.} The requirement that this equality holds is in the nature of an ergodic hypothesis.
 Since $\cC$ is a system of infinite extent (see \sect{sec:random}), it is assumed that the probability over all species arrangements for a single geometric configuration snapshot at finite temperature (left-hand side of \eqn{eq:sxsyg}) is equal to the probability over all geometric configurations for a specified set of species (right-hand side of \eqn{eq:sxsyg}).

 Comparing \eqn{eq:sxsyg} with \eqn{eq:sxsypostulate}, we have

 where we have dropped the explicit dependence of $\Phi_{XY}(r)$ on the geometric configuration $\cC$ since it is now assumed to apply to all configurations (positions and species) consistent with the canonical ensemble that defines the RDF.
 For the case where the species are independent, all partial RDFs are equal (see \app{app:pcf}) and \eqn{eq:phi} gives $\Phi_{XY}(r)=1$ as expected (see \eqn{eq:probxyT:indep}).